railsbridge-boston/docs-hardfork/sites/en/installfest/install_environment.md

 ## Next Step

-Once you've installed the programs for your OS, continue to [Setting Up Your Virtual Machine](/installfest/set_up_virtual_machine).
+STOP here!
+It's time to learn how to use the command line.
+Once the presentation is over, continue to continue to [Setting Up Your Virtual Machine](/installfest/set_up_virtual_machine).